Judicial Externship FAQ

 Los Angeles, CA 90015

 Mandatory Class: Ethics, Professionalism and Course Requirements:

-All fall session students who have not done an off-campus externship in the past must attend the mandatory Ethics, Professionalism and Course Requirements mandatory externship meeting.
+All spring session students who have not done an off-campus externship in the past must attend the mandatory Ethics, Professionalism and Course Requirements mandatory externship meeting.

 Attending the meeting is required for course enrollment.

-Please make sure to enroll in all of your other courses for the fall.
+Please make sure to enroll in all of your other courses for the summer.
 The CRN number can only be provided by the Externship Department.

 We look forward to seeing you there!